AI UX Design: Non-Traditional UX design process for AI products

 Step Three: Use Scenarios & Testing Feasibility

-The next step in our project is to design possible use scenarios and user flows for the features within our interface.
-This approach differs significantly from the standard design process.
-Typically, designers work with a predefined layout and static features.
-In contrast, our method involves anticipating the needs users might encounter within the context or industry in which our product operates and encompasses all potential use cases that we researched through user interviews.
-By combining various contexts, and using a decision tree, AI can generate multiple variations of how the interface constructs itself, utilizing a modular design system with a set of pretty simple predefined rules.
+Typically, UX designers work with a predefined layout and static features.
+In contrast, our method involves anticipating the needs the target audience might encounter within the context or industry in which our product operates and encompasses all potential use cases that we researched through user interviews.
+So during this next step, we design possible use scenarios and user flows for the features within our interface.

 Consider a traditional search engine, it processes input based on: